memtt/malt/src/doc/file-format.md

-MATT output format
+MALT output format
 ==================

-MATT support two output format, a first one compatible with callgrind/kcachegrind syntax which is described in http://valgrind.org/docs/manual/cl-format.html.
-The second format is based on JSON and related to MATT.
+MALT support two output format, a first one compatible with callgrind/kcachegrind syntax which is described in http://valgrind.org/docs/manual/cl-format.html.
+The second format is based on JSON and related to MALT.

 Global structure
 ----------------